Table of Contents Search for printer HOME

 <=>Sea rise & ice

 Not all of these involved abrupt changes.
 There was an unquantifiable risk that warming would set in motion slow but irreversible feedbacks, processes that would inexorably work themselves out over centuries of changing ice sheets, forests, soils and so forth.
 In Earth's interconnected physical and biological systems, passing one type of threshold could push another system, perhaps on the other side of the globe, past its own tipping point in a domino-like cascade.
 The end could be a radically hotter planet, severely risking "health, economies, political stability... and ultimately, the habitability of the planet for humans."
-Dozens of the potential physical and biological feedback loops had not been fully incorporated into computer models of climate.
+Dozens of potential physical and biological feedback loops had not been fully incorporated into computer models of climate.
 As one of the leading IPCC authors explained, "We now consider these 'low probability, high impact' scenarios an increasingly critical part of our work."(77)

 See the summary of Impacts of Climate Change.